Alexankharin/YTLDR/README.md

 Restart your computer or restart the Ollama service.

-### Pull the Deepseek model
+### Pull a Model (e.g. Deepseek)
 After Ollama is installed and CORS is configured, run:
 ```bash
 ollama pull deepseek-r1:latest
 ```
-This downloads `deepseek-r1:1.5b` to your local Ollama instance.
+Or pull any other supported model you want to use for summarization.

 ### Start the Ollama server
 If Ollama did not auto-start, launch it in a terminal/PowerShell: